Premier Division (shinty)

 The Premier Division (known as the Mowi Premiership) is the premier division in shinty.
 Based in Scotland and formed in 1996, the league is the top tier of the Shinty league system.
 Set-up in order to create a Scotland-wide league for the first time, it constitutes as one of the five trophies considered to be part of the Grand Slam of shinty.

-The 2022 Mowi Premiership was won by Kingussie Camanachd.
+The 2024 Mowi Premiership was won by Kingussie Camanachd, who won it for the 3rd successive season.

 Sponsorship

 From 2009 until 2011, the league was sponsored by Scottish Hydro Electric before the Orion Group took over for the 2012 season.
 That same year the league was rebranded under the current 'Premiership' branding with current sponsors Marine Harvest taking the helm at the beginning of the 2015 season.
 In 2019, Marine Harvest rebranded as Mowi ASA, with the league being known as the Mowi Premiership.

 Teams

-The 2023 Mowi Premiership consists of the following teams:
+The 2025 Mowi Premiership consists of the following teams: